Unbundling of Electric Rates

 Typical Bill Charges

-The following are electric charges that all customers pay and you may not avoid when you choose a certified supplier (click here to view our easy-to-read bill statement):
+The following are electric charges that all customers pay and that you may not avoid when you choose a certified supplier:

 - Delivery Riders – Charges to recover various costs associated with Duke Energy Ohio's electric operations and funding for Ohio energy-related programs.

 The question that's on everyone's mind is, "How much will I save?"
-To determine this, you will need to know the price that a supplier must beat in order for you to realize savings.
+To determine this, you'll need to know the price that a supplier must beat in order for you to save money.
 This is known as the Price to Compare.
-Residential customers can determine this amount to compare offers from certified suppliers by visiting www.duke-energy.com/ or by calling our Call Center at 800-544-6900 for this information.
+You can determine this amount and compare offers from certified suppliers with the information and tools in our Price to Compare section.

 Figuring Out Savings

 To estimate potential monthly savings:

 - Subtract the supplier's price per kilowatt hour from Duke Energy Ohio's Price to Compare.